LincolnG4/Image-Swapper/README.md

 Give that webpage a makeover by swapping out all its images with a delightful selection of random pictures handpicked by you!

-# ImageSwap Roulette Chrome Extension
+# Image Swapper Chrome Extension

-ImageSwap Roulette is a Chrome extension is a fork of [Image Replacer](https://github.com/MysteryPancake/Image-Replacer) that allows you to dynamically replace images on webpages with a delightful selection of random pictures.
+Image Swapper is a Chrome extension is a fork of [Image Replacer](https://github.com/MysteryPancake/Image-Replacer) that allows you to dynamically replace images on webpages with a delightful selection of random pictures.
 Customize the images by adding your own URLs in the extension options.

 ## Features